ChangfuXu/DEdgeAI/README.md

     - `clip_g.safetensors` (openclip bigG can be downloaded in Hugging Face Platform)
     - `clip_l.safetensors` (OpenAI CLIP-L can be downloaded in Hugging Face Platform)
     - `sd3_medium.safetensors` (MMDiT model file can be downloaded in Hugging Face Platform)
 - folder `dataset` with the file `Flickr8k_text.txt`.
 This file stores the text prompts those are extracted with the text labels from the public **Flickr8k** dataset.
-We use the text in this file as the input of AIGC tasks in our experiments.
+We use the text labels in this file as the input of AIGC tasks in our experiments.

 ### SD3-medium Code Origin